A symmetry approach to number tricks: Examples

 \subsection{Transposition trick with $\tau=(12)$: $f=1+\tau$, $g=1-\tau$}

 Here $g\cdot(a,b,c)=(a-b,b-a,0)$, and the partition of $\N_3$ is given by the sign of $a-b$.
-The following table records the cells of the partition together with the constant carry vector $\bfc$ on each cell, as well as the corresponding output of the number trick on the given cell.
+We record the cells, output, and the algorithmic carries below.
+We also mark if the given triple $(f,g,U)$ is spectator friendly.